weareplanet/commercetools-planet-integration/README.md

 `npm run build`

-The buiuld result is saved into `dist` directory at the repository root.
+The build result is saved into `dist` directory at the repository root.
 After the building the same structure as was before in `app` directory (but already compiled to Javascript) will appear in `dist` directory.
 That will be the deployable program code.

 > You can take some extra insights from `serverless.yml` file...